 The FTL is charged with the overall responsibility for the successful completion of CAPE field operations.
+The FTL will vary based on the planned field event and which team member, AECOM or FPM has technical lead at the site.
 FTL S&H responsibilities are:

-- Prepare and organize project activities on site - ▲ Review and approve the site-specific HSP - Provide equipment and materials for project operations - ▲ Emphasize safety and hold personnel accountable for safe work performance - ▲ Enforce implementation and compliance with the HSP and S&H procedures - ▲ Ensure correction of unsafe work conditions and/or unsafe work practices - ▲ Monitor and evaluate S&H performance of project operations - ▲ Communicate with the COR to evaluate and resolve S&H issues.
+- ▲ Prepare and organize project activities on site - Review and approve the site-specific HSP - Provide equipment and materials for project operations - Emphasize safety and hold personnel accountable for safe work performance - ▲ Enforce implementation and compliance with the HSP and S&H procedures - ▲ Ensure correction of unsafe work conditions and/or unsafe work practices - ▲ Monitor and evaluate S&H performance of project operations - Communicate with the COR to evaluate and resolve S&H issues.